rabbah/my-command-sets/qrcode/README.md

 This example application deploys an API for generating QR Codes.
 The API may be used in any of the following ways:

-1. As standalone API which accepts a string parameter and return a link to the generate QR code.
+1. As standalone API which accepts a string parameter and returns a link to the generate QR code.
 2. Or as Jamstack or single page web application.
 3. Or with [Nimbella Commander](https://nimbella.com/commander) to generate QR Codes with a "slash command" from Slack, Mattermost or Microsoft Teams.

 ## Deploy API and Jamstack app

-- The API is implemented by a single function called [`qr ...`](./packages/qr/qr/qr.js).
+- The API is implemented by a single function called [`qr`](./packages/qr/qr/qr.js).
 - The web UI for the frontend is available in the [`web`](./web) folder.

-To deploy this project as an API and as Jamstack single page app, use the [Nimbella CLI](https://apigcp.nimbella.io/downloads/nim/nim.html).
+To deploy this project as an API and as a Jamstack single page app, use the [Nimbella CLI](https://apigcp.nimbella.io/downloads/nim/nim.html).

 ```
-nim project deploy qrcode
+nim project deploy .
 ```

 ## 1. How to use the API